puristajs/purista/website/doc/handbook/2_building_business-logic/service/custom-service-class.md

 # Custom service class

 In general, a service itself should not contain any logic.
-It should only act as a logical container, which provides functionality defined and handled by PURISTA.
+Its role should be limited to serving as a logical container, providing functionality defined and handled by PURISTA.

-The main reason for it:
-Command and subscription functions will become directly coupled to the service and the states of an actual service instance.
-This not only increases complexity and makes unit tests more difficult.
-It makes it very difficult, to be able to deploy single functions as FaaS and to scale things.
+The primary reason for this is that command and subscription functions become tightly coupled to the service and the states of an actual service instance.
+This not only increases complexity and complicates unit testing but also makes it challenging to deploy single functions as Function as a Service (FaaS) and to scale operations.

-But, there might be some edge cases, where it makes sense to have a custom class.
-A good example of such an edge case:
-Your service needs to act as a kind of adapter or gateway, to some other third-party solution, and there is no straightforward way, to solve this at the infrastructure level.
+However, there may be exceptional cases where it is sensible to have a custom class.
+One such example is when your service needs to function as an adapter or gateway to a third-party solution, and there is no straightforward solution at the infrastructure level.

-In this case, you know and might accept, that your service is running as an instance 24/7, and can't be deployed as FaaS.
+In such cases, you acknowledge and accept that your service runs as a continuous instance 24/7 and cannot be deployed as a FaaS.

 Example: